prototype74/HyperUBot/GUIDES/SETUP_RHELBasedLinux.md

 Secondly, to install all the other packages, run the following command:

-`sudo dnf install python3 git neofetch ffmpeg flac nano python3-wheel`
+`sudo dnf install python3 git neofetch ffmpeg flac nano python3-wheel curl wget`

 The prefered distro to work is Fedora 33 or later, however Fedora Spins and other RHEL based distros should work as well.